Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 International patients will be required to pay via credit card, at the time of purchasing the test kit.

-MicroGenDX offers a Patient Assistance Program for US patients that allows payments in monthly instalments for any out of pocket expenses.
+MicroGenDX offers a Patient Assistance Program for US patients that allows payments in monthly installments for any out of pocket expenses.

 Collecting A Urine Sample For MicroGenDX Testing